WhyNotHugo/caffeine-ng/README.md

 Copyright (C) 2009 The Caffeine Developers
 Copyright (C) 2014 Hugo Osvaldo Barrera <hugo@barrera.io>

-Taurine is distributed under the GNU General Public License, either version 3, or (at your option) any later version.
+Caffeine-ng is distributed under the GNU General Public License, either version 3, or (at your option) any later version.
 See GPL for details.

-The Taurine status icons are Copyright (C) 2014 mildmojo (http://github.com/mildmojo), and distributed under the terms of the GNU Lesser General Public License, either version 3, or (at your option) any later version.
+The Caffeine-ng status icons are Copyright (C) 2014 mildmojo (http://github.com/mildmojo), and distributed under the terms of the GNU Lesser General Public License, either version 3, or (at your option) any later version.
 See LGPL.

-The Taurine SVG shortcut icons are Copyright (C) 2009 Tommy Brunn (http://www.blastfromthepast.se/blabbermouth), and distributed under the terms of the GNU Lesser General Public License, either version 3, or (at your option) any later version.
+The Caffeien-ng SVG shortcut icons are Copyright (C) 2009 Tommy Brunn (http://www.blastfromthepast.se/blabbermouth), and distributed under the terms of the GNU Lesser General Public License, either version 3, or (at your option) any later version.
 See LGPL.